hivehelsinki/tech-report/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## SET UP 42 APP

+1. Go to "https://profile.intra.42.fr/oauth/applications" and click "REGISTER A NEW APP".
+2. In the field Redirect URI add: http://localhost:3000/api/auth/callback/42-school and http://localhost:3001/api/auth/callback/42-school.
+Each on its own line.
+3. In the scopes select "Access the user public data" and submit.

+Now the app will be registered and you will get a FT_UID and a FT_SECRET to add to your .env file.